28 Spots to Never, Ever Skip When Spring Cleaning

 Bathroom exhaust fan grill

 You may not use your bathroom exhaust fan, but it can still become caked with dust.
 Luckily, you can usually reach this spot with a duster with an extendable handle.
 With the fan turned off, use your duster to clear the grill of any build-up and dust.
-Learn which other things you should clean once a year.

 Hanging shower caddies are a convenient spot to stash your shower stuff.
 Things like soap are visible and easily accessible when stored in one.
 But what you may not see is the soap residue and the stuck-on glob of shampoo that needs to be addressed.
 You may be able to simply rinse down the caddy during your shower.
 But, for more stubborn soap scum or mold, let the caddy soak in hot water with a little cleanser.
 Once it’s clean, hang it up to dry thoroughly before returning your products to the caddy.